GReagle/sjt/Readme.md

 "from shell" means; it means that they are intended to be used *from your shell*.

-### sjfs - Overview of use
+### Using sjfs

 Start with sjfs-connect (which runs sj), and keep that running as long as you want to be connected.
 It will ask for your pasword (because it runs sj).
-Don't forget to set the SJ_ variables or use the drsu options; `man sj` for details.  sjfs-connect will not automtically run in the background, so if you need to get your shell prompt back while staying connected, run it in its own terminal emulator window or use a tool like dvtm or tmux or dtach or abduco.
+Don't forget to set the SJ_ variables or use the drsu options; `man sj` for details.  sjfs-connect will not automtically run in the background (i.e. it stays in the foreground), so if you need to get your shell prompt back while staying connected, run it in its own terminal emulator window or use a tool like dvtm, tmux, dtach, or abduco.
 When you want to close the connection, interrupt/kill sjfs-connect by hitting Control-C.

 Once you are connected, you can run the rest of the sjfs commands at will.